-As is the case with chest tightness, or a cough, or any other single symptom, it’s hard for doctors to make a definitive diagnosis — especially when we still don’t have enough tests.
+A report from late June, published in the journal PLOS One, compiled and analyzed data from 148 separate COVID-19 studies and revealed that fatigue was the third-most common symptom reported in laboratory-confirmed cases.
+(Persistent cough was the first, and fever was the second.)
+But, as is the case with chest tightness, or a cough, it’s hard for doctors to make a definitive diagnosis based on a single symptom.
 And because fatigue can be a symptom of a number of things (many of them unrelated to your physical health), it’s not a reason to panic.
 “If you get more symptoms, so it’s not just the fatigue, but fatigue plus body aches plus a cough and a fever, that’s worrisome,” says Varga.
 “Chest tightness alone, fatigue alone — those are less concerning that you’re about to become really sick.”

 So if I’m not sick, why am I tired every day?

 Okay, yes: Many people likely have a pretty good guess as to an answer here.
 Many essential workers are overworked and underpaid, often with fewer resources available when they do feel sick.
 Parents are tired because they are often still parenting all day every day without the relief of school and/or child care.
 But I work from home, on my couch, and I don’t have kids, so what’s my excuse?